johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 -	The covenantal feasts, prescribed in the *Torah*[^cf25], incorporate prophetic signs, pointing towards both the good things that God has done for his people *and* his call to faithful service.
 The annual *Passover* is the most significant Hebraic celebration.

 -	The new covenant, inaugurated by Jesus, provides a profound fulfilment of the Passover.
 The symbolic sharing of bread and wine, representing the body and blood of the Messiah, speaks of the Passover *Lamb of God*, who sacrificed his life to serve God's eternal purpose.

--	Celebrating the Messiah's sacrifice reminds us of the devoted, sacrificial service to which we are called and commissioned, as members of the new-covenant community.
+-	Celebrating the Messiah's sacrifice reminds us of the devoted, sacrificial service to which we are called and commissioned, as members of the messianic community.

 ### Evangelistic, proclaiming role